 top of page

-The global NGS market is expected to continue expanding over the next few years.
-In June 2020, an NGS diagnostic device for COVID-19 was approved for use in the US.
-Allowing for high-volume disease screening for more effective outbreak surveillance, the technology represents just one example of innovation contributing to more effective and scalable biothreat detection.
+The global NGS market is expected to continue expand with the cost per test continuing to fall.
+In June 2020, an NGS diagnostic device for COVID-19 was approved for use in the US allowing for high-volume disease screening for more effective outbreak surveillance.
+NGS as a platform technology, represents just one example of innovation contributing to more effective and scalable biothreat detection.

-With further advancements in technology, the increasing availability of field appropriate and cost-effective NGS platforms will allow scientists and public health practitioners to improve global health security through enhanced biothreat detection and response systems.
+With further advancements in technology, the increasing availability of field appropriate and cost-effective NGS platforms will lead to improved global health security through enhanced biothreat detection and response systems.

 For more information on GSSHealth’s recent NGS project in Nigeria and Papua New Guinea, watch Martin Adams’ lightning presentation from the Nanopore Community Meeting 2019 in New York (see Figure 3).
 If you are interested in partnering with us on a technology innovation project, please reach out at info@gsshealth.com